Assessment Services

 ADHD in Adults

 Many adults reach their 20s, 30s, or beyond before realizing they have ADHD.
-This is especially common in individuals who were high-achieving students — their intelligence compensated for ADHD symptoms until demands outpaced their ability to cope.
+This is especially common in individuals who were high-achieving students, as their intelligence compensated for ADHD symptoms until demands outpaced their ability to cope.
 Adult ADHD often looks different from childhood ADHD: less hyperactivity, more internal restlessness, chronic underachievement, relationship struggles, or difficulty managing responsibilities.

 An adult ADHD evaluation at Mountain Peak Psychology is just as thorough as our evaluations for children and adolescents, and the resulting report is appropriate for use with employers, healthcare providers, or higher education institutions.